본문 바로가기

 According to the Sankei Shimbun on the 19th (local time), it was confirmed that an 18-year-old third-year student at Keio Girls’ High School, located in Minato Ward, Tokyo, passed this year’s bar exam.
 While there have previously been male high school students who passed the bar exam-such as a third-year student at Nada High School and a second-year student at Tsukuba University-affiliated Komaba High School-this is the first time a female student has achieved this feat.

-In Japan, in addition to graduating from law school, there is an alternative path to taking the bar exam by passing a preliminary exam, which allows high school students to be eligible.
-Of this year’s 1,581 bar exam passers, 428 qualified through the preliminary exam route.
+In Japan, in addition to graduating from law school, there is an alternative path to the bar exam through a preliminary test, which allows high school students to take the exam if they pass.
+Of the 1,581 people who passed the bar exam this year, 428 succeeded through the preliminary test route.

-There was only one high school student among this year’s passers, and official data released by the Ministry of Education, Culture, Sports, Science and Technology specified that the student was from Keio Girls’ High School.
-The Keio Gijuku Public Relations Office also acknowledged the student’s achievement, according to the Sankei report.
+Only one person passed while still enrolled in high school, and data released by the Ministry of Education, Culture, Sports, Science and Technology this year specified that the school was Keio Girls’ High School.
+The Keio Gijuku Public Relations Office also confirmed the existence of this student, according to the Sankei Shimbun.

-According to an article published in October on a website run by students of the school, the successful student became deeply interested in constitutional law after purchasing an introductory book at a bookstore.
-This led her to enroll in a preparatory academy for the bar exam right after the major holidays in her first year of high school, and she passed the preliminary exam in February this year, during her second year.
+According to an article posted in October on the school website run by students, the successful student became deeply interested in constitutional law after purchasing an introductory book at a bookstore.
+This led her to enroll in a bar exam preparatory academy right after the major holidays in her first year of high school, and she passed the preliminary test in February this year, during her second year.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.